Our Staff

 [email protected]

-Kelly Shelton is a member of CCLF’s Portfolio Management team as an Asset Manager.
-She administers CCLF construction and rehab loans, works with borrower compliance and assists in tracking social impact data.
+Kelly Shelton is a member of CCLF’s Portfolio Management team as a Senior Asset Manager.
+In this role, she administers CCLF’s construction and rehab loans, works with borrower compliance and assists in tracking social impact data.
+Previously, she was an Asset Manager.
 She joined CCLF’s lending team in November 2017.
 Kelly was previously an intern at the Federal Home Loan Bank of Chicago.
 She holds a Bachelor of Science degree in Finance and Masters Science degree in Real Estate from Roosevelt University.

 Holly Kavis